 U.S. Mission BiH Air Quality Monitoring

-The U.S. Embassy in Sarajevo has air quality monitoring equipment on the Embassy compound to measure fine particulate matter (commonly referred to as PM 2.5 because they are less than or equal to 2.5 microns in diameter) as an indicator of air quality in downtown Sarajevo.
-The results of this monitoring are available to the public on the Environmental Protection Agency’s Air Now Website.
-Air quality data collected at the U.S. Embassy may differ from other monitors located in Sarajevo, as data from a single monitoring station cannot be applied to an entire city.
+The U.S. Embassy in Sarajevo and U.S. Embassy Branch Office in Banja Luka have air quality monitoring equipment to measure fine particulate matter (commonly referred to as PM 2.5 because they are less than or equal to 2.5 microns in diameter) as an indicator of air quality in downtown Sarajevo and Banja Luka.
+Air quality data collected by the U.S. Embassy Sarajevo and its Branch Office Banja Luka air quality monitors may differ from other monitors located in Sarajevo and Banja Luka, as data from a single monitoring station cannot be applied to an entire city.

 |Air Quality Index Levels of Health Concern||Numerical Value||Meaning|